Fzaero/Fzaero.github.io/_project_pages/NFMP.md

 <h2>Interpolations between demonstrations</h2>

 <p>Bilinear interpolation between embeddings of four demonstrations.
-Scene images for these demonstration are given on the each corresponding corner.
-Move the marker to see the scenes and motions generated for different embeddings.</p>
+Scene images for these demonstration are given on the each corresponding corner. </p>

+<p> <b>Move the marker to see the scenes and motions generated for different embeddings.</b></p>
 <div id="widget">
   <div class="demo_area row" style="margin: 1px ">
     <div class="col-4">